mountain-pass/ryvr/README.md

 #### Unit Tests

+Ryvr does not have unit test in the traditional sense.
+Unit test will verify if the unit behaves as we expected, but it does not verify if the unit behaves as we need in the context of the full application.

+#### Integration Tests

+The integration tests verify that Ryvr behaves as we expect as an integrated application.

-The Unit tests are run with the `integrationTest` Spring profile, which enables the `au.com.mountainpass.ryvr.testclient.JavaRyvrClient` client.
+The integration tests are run with the `integrationTest` Spring profile, which uses @SpringBootTest to run launch Ryvr in the same JVM as our tests.

-The `RyvrintegrationTests` is used to run the tests against the Java layer and automatically activates the `integrationTest` Spring profile.
-It can either by run as a JUnit test from within your IDE or run using `./gradlew integrationTest`.

-`./gradlew integrationTest` will record test results in `build/test-results-ut`

 #### System Tests

+The system tests verify that Ryvr behaves as we expect when it's run as a seperate application.

-The System tests are run with the `systemTest` Spring profile, which enables the `au.com.mountainpass.ryvr.testclient.RestRyvrClient` client.
+The System tests are run with the `systemTest` Spring profile, which launches Ryvr in a separate.

-The `RyvrSystemTests` is used to run the tests against the Java layer and automatically activates the `systemTest` Spring profile.
-It can either by run as a JUnit test from within your IDE or run using `./gradlew systemTest`

-`./gradlew systemTest` will record test results in `build/test-results-st`
+At this time, Ryvr is launched using the `bootRun` gradle task.
+Other profiles will be

-#### UI Tests
+#### Profiles

-The UI tests are run with the `uiTest` Spring profile, which enables the `au.com.mountainpass.ryvr.testclient.HtmlRyvrClient` client.

-The `RyvrUiTests` is used to run the tests against the Java layer and automatically activates the `uiTest` Spring profile.
-It can either by run as a JUnit test from within your IDE or run using `./gradlew uiTest`

-`./gradlew uiTest` will record test results in `build/test-results-ui`
+The `javaApi` spring profile is used to verify the behaviour of Ryvr's internal Java API.
+This profile is only used (and only makes sense) when running integration tests.
+It cannot be used during system tests as Ryvr is running in a separate JVM.

+The `restApi` spring profile is used to verify the behaviour of Ryvr's REST API.

+The `ui` spring profile is used to verify the behaviour of Ryvr's User Interface.

+The `h2` spring profile is used to verify the behaviour of Ryvr's using a H2 embedded database.
+This profile is only used (and only makes sense) when running integration tests.
+It cannot be used during system tests as Ryvr is running in a separate JVM and therefore the database is running in a separate JVM, preventing us from setting up the test data.
+We could configure H2 to accept connections from seperate processes, but we see no point.

+The `mysql` spring profile is used to verify the behaviour of Ryvr's using a MySQL database

 ## Road Map